In this story:

 Earthenware

 Fired at the lowest temperature of all pottery types, earthenware is porous and easily scratched.
-Though thin, it is comparably weaker to its porcelain cousin.
+Though thin, it is comparably weaker than its porcelain cousin.
 The most famous example of fine art earthenware is the Chinese clay warriors of the Terracotta Army, though the category encompasses a long line of Chinese and Japanese ancient pottery (16th century) and a century later across Europe.

 Stoneware